It’s getting to be my travel season again, and while I haven’t solved most of my problems, I’m at least getting better at working around them.

 - Epipens (4x)

 - Quercetin, (jarrow brand, over the counter.
-I take 500mg 2x every day normally, and do so for the entire trip)
+I used to take 500mg 2x every day normally, and do so for the entire trip.
+I no longer do because it is derived from legumes and those are a problem for my g6pdd.)

 - Xyzal (levocetirizine, compounded, enough for 5mg 4x/day.
 I take this many, every day, for the entire trip.)

-- Benadryl, (diphenhydramine, compounded, I take 25mg every 6 hours as a preventative if I am going somewhere with a lot of potential triggers, more as needed up to 50mg every 6 hours.)
+- Benadryl, (diphenhydramine, compounded.
+I used to take 25mg every 6 hours as a preventative if I am going somewhere with a lot of potential triggers, more as needed up to 50mg every 6 hours.
+I no longer do because benadryl is a possible trigger for my g6pdd, but I do have some on hand for emergencies as a little bit of low-level hemolysis may be worth preventing a severe reaction.)

 - Zantac (compounded I take 150mg 2x/day as a preventative, more as needed based on doc’s advice)